British weather in August

 1879 "Hailstones the size of teacups" fell in the London area on the 2-3rd during a severe thunderstorm, even making holes in tiled roofs.
 "The noise from the falling stones was simply fearful."
 A great deal of destruction, particularly around Richmond Hill and Teddington.
 A very dull month.

-1883 Krakatoa!
-The volcano erupted on August 27th, and put huge quantities of dust into the atmosphere.
+1883 Krakatoa, East of Java.
+In fact it is west of Java, but the producers of the 1968 film simply thought that east sounded better.
+The volcano erupted on August 27th, and was one of the deadliest and most destructive eruptions in recorded history.
+It put huge quantities of dust into the atmosphere.
 This led to some spectacular sunsets in the following months.

 1885 The last really cold (13.6) August before the start of this century.